rokusoku/distro-spellbook/Readme.md

 Get the pages at <https://hexapod.au>

-These are re-distrbutions of the data sheets that were current at the time the set of components for the page was first defined.
+These data sheets were current at the time the set of components for the page was defined.
 The current specification from the manufacturer may be more recent.

 | part                  | name                      | resources |